pangeo-data/pangeo-openeo-BiDS-2023/tutorial/before/copernicus.md

 # Copernicus Data Space Ecosystem

-[The Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu) is a data infrastructure for accessing and analyzing Sentinel satellite imagery.
-Most of the Pangeo & OpenEO training materials can be executed using the Jupyter Notebooks in the Copernicus Dataspace ecosystem.
+[The Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu) is the public service that provides access to the full archives of Copernicus Sentinel data.
+Next to data access, it also offers services for analyzing satellite imagery.
+Most of the Pangeo & openEO training materials can be executed using the Jupyter Notebooks in the Copernicus Dataspace ecosystem.

 ## Registration